mradean/mradean.github.io/index.md

 ### Software

-For information on the software I developed (including updates, instalation and dowload options), visit the dedicated [page](./software.html).
+For information on the software that I developed (including updates, instalation and dowload options), visit the dedicated [page](./software.html).